I7-Examples/When-in-Rome-2/docs/source.txt

 Esther raises her eyebrows and mouths, 'Dog-catcher scenario?'

-Yes, this should be good for your dignity..."; end the game saying "To be continued".
+Yes, this should be good for your dignity..."; end the story saying "To be continued".

 A persuasion rule for asking Esther to try doing something:
 	say "'Funny,' says Esther, brushing you off."